braincogsci/mbcs-projects/Research Project 2/Research Project 2 Manual.md

 The Midterm Evaluation is an important opportunity for all parties to review how things are going.
 Since the examiner may be an external grader, their contribution may be that of an outsider.

 #### Assess public defence
 The student will also give an oral presentation (max 20  minutes, plus max 10 minutes Q&A) about their Research Project during a public defence session.
-The program will organize several defence sessions during the academic year, during which 3-5 students will jointly present their projects in front of a broad panel, as well as their examiners.
-There are both on-site and online variants of such events.
+The program will organize several defence sessions during the academic year.
+During each public defence, students will be divided in groups 3-5 students will jointly present their projects in front of a broad panel, which includes their examiners.
+There are both on-site, hybrid and online variants of such events.

 For each student, at least the examiner or internal grader must attend the presentation.
 Students must indicate their intent to present their projects at least one month before the intended presentation date by contacting the programme assistant.

 #### Guarantee validity of the grade
-The examiner is expected to collect the grade(s) given by the assessor and to determine a final grade.
+The examiner is expected to collect the grade(s) given by the assessor and the public defence panel, and to determine a final grade.
 This includes discussing the verdict with the assessor and establishing consensus if the first opinions about the final grade diverge by one grade point or more.
 In case of any doubts about the overall grade, the examiner can contact the MBCS programme coordinator for troubleshooting.
 Examples of such doubts may be:

 * The assessor and examiner have conflicting opinions about the written report
 * The (cross-validated) assessment of the report is very different from the assessment of the (non-validated) experimental work and/or presentation.

 #### Submit the final grade
-The examiner is expected to submit the final grade for registration via [www.datanose.nl](https://www.datanose.nl), using a link that is automatically e-mailed once the student has submitted the final report and assessment by both internal and external grader has been completed.
+The examiner is expected to submit the final grade for registration via [www.datanose.nl](https://www.datanose.nl), using a link that is automatically e-mailed once the student has submitted the final report, assessment by both internal and external grader has been completed and the grades provided by panel members during the public defence have been collected by examiner.

 #### Discuss and register the final grade
 Before fully registering the grade, a feedback meeting between assessor, examiner and student can clarify the assessment and discuss the main findings.